MartianColonist/Cthulhu/docs/content/introduction.rst

 Cross sections are used extensively, especially in atmospheric, climate science, and planetary astronomy.
-A cross section encodes the universal physics of how light interacts with the various gases present in an atmosphere, whether it be for the Earth, Mars, and exoplanet, or a brown dwarf.
+A cross section encodes the universal physics of how light interacts with the various gases present in an atmosphere, whether it be for the Earth, Mars, an exoplanet, or a brown dwarf.

 A cross section can be considered as the wavelength-dependent `effective area` a chemical species (a molecule, atom, or ion) presents to a beam of light (with units conventionally expressed in :math:`\mathrm{cm}^2`).
 Equivalently, a cross section can be considered an expression of the probability of a photon to interact with a given chemical species as a function of wavelength.
-The temperature `opacity` is often used interchangeably with cross section.
+The term `opacity` is often used interchangeably with cross section.

 An absorption cross section is the sum of the absorption profiles of many individual quantum mechanical transitions (called a `line`).
-Transitions can be electronic (e.g. for atoms), rotation-vibration transitions (most molecular transitions), or some combination thereof.
+Transitions can be electronic (e.g. for atoms), rotational-vibrational (most molecular transitions), or some combination thereof.
 Each transition has an intrinsic strength (`intensity`) and a shape (`profile`), where the intensity is influenced by temperature and quantum state properties and the shape is influenced by both temperature and pressure (`broadening`).
-Line profiles are usually modelled as Voigt profiles (a convolution of a Lorentzian and Gaussian function) for exoplanet or brown dwarf applications (though more accurate line shapes are sometimes used for remote sensing applications in the Solar System).
+Line profiles are usually modeled as Voigt profiles (a convolution of a Lorentzian and Gaussian function) for exoplanet or brown dwarf applications (though more accurate line shapes are sometimes used for remote sensing applications in the Solar System).